yz-eg/yz-eg.github.io/README.md

 - The `c_algorithm.js` will use AJAX to load `algorithm.js` into `index.html` as plain text for side-by-side reference of the reader.
 - The `index.html` will also include `main.js` which contains minified version of global scripts like jQuery, angular etc
 - See the [`index.html`](https://github.com/aimacode/aima-javascript/blob/master/2-Intelligent-Agents/index.html) of [chapter 2](http://ghost---shadow.github.io/aima-javascript/2-Intelligent-Agents/) for reference.

+However, there will also be visualizations that do not fit into that structure:

+- There may be concepts without pseudocode in the book.
+- There may be multiple concepts for an algorithm.
+- There may be concepts that do not correspond to a single algorithm.

 # Contribution